When I first heard about Teena Marie’s death, I thought it was just another Twitter hoax.

-I was sadden to hear of her death.
+I was saddened by her untimely demise.
 Teena Marie was an incredibly soulful singer who blessed me with some great music during the 70s and 80s.

 I can still remember hearing her song “I Need Your Lovin‘” for the first time.
 I was riding the school bus when the song came on the driver’s tiny radio.
 The whole bus went silent and we all started jamming along with the song.